SaberStrat/discord-persistobot/README.md

-# discord-novabot
+# discord-persistobot

 ### Intro
-This is a bot for the Discord channel of Nova.
+This is a bot for Discord.